artintelclass/final-njw275/README.md

 # Final (njw275)

-Creating a interactive application to take pictures of people and put them into artwork using [DeepLab: Deep Labelling for Semantic Image Segmentation](https://github.com/tensorflow/models/tree/master/research/deeplab) with [deep-painterly-harmonization](https://github.com/luanfujun/deep-painterly-harmonization).
-These paintings are currently displayed at the Louvre Abu Dhabi.
+Creating an interactive application to take pictures of people and put them into artwork using [DeepLab: Deep Labelling for Semantic Image Segmentation](https://github.com/tensorflow/models/tree/master/research/deeplab) with [deep-painterly-harmonization](https://github.com/luanfujun/deep-painterly-harmonization).
+The target paintings are currently displayed at the Louvre Abu Dhabi.

 ### The Subjugated Reader